-The calculator takes into account the average beverage requirement of an adult of 1.5 liters per person per day.
+The calculator considers the average beverage requirement of an adult of 1.5 liters per person per day.
 The remaining 0.5 liters included in the calculator are for cooking.

 However, the minimum amount you should calculate per day per person is 2.5 liters.
-It's better to calculate 4 liters of drinking water, cooking water, and hygiene water per day per person.
+It's better to calculate 4 liters of drinking water, boiling water, and hygiene water per day per person.